Beginnings and Endings

 (prose poem)

-In first grade, I learned long fingers indicate aesthetic bent and
+Early on in school, I learned long fingers indicate aesthetic bent

 with very long fingers, long arms too, especially adapted for